chandkund/Sentiment-Analysis-on-Movie-Reviews/README.md

 ## Datasets
 The dataset includes the following columns:

-- Poster_Link: URL of the movie's poster.
+- Poster_Link: URL of the movie's posters.
 - Series_Title: Title of the movie.
 - Released_Year: Year the movie was released.
 - Certificate: Movie rating certificate (e.g., PG, R).